 First, I want to mention that our Delta Kits headlight restoration systems include the following sanding disks: 180, 320, 500, 800, 1200, 1500, 3000 (polishing disc).
 Depending on the restoration needs of the headlight, you’ll want to start with either the 180 or the 320 grit.

 I always start out with the 320, but if it’s not cutting through the cloudiness fast enough, I drop to a 180 followed by the 320, 500, etc. for about two minutes per disk.
 In my opinion, you will get way better results if you use a few more grits and keep them as close together as possible.

-Usually the only time I use the 180 is if the OEM coating is very hard and not coming off with 320.
+The only time I use the 180 is if the OEM coating is hard and not coming off with 320.
 I think you’ll know when you get headlights with a really hard coating, but you can check our Windshield Repair Forum where people list cars they have found to be “harder than normal” to get an idea of some of the cars that technicians have had problems with.